-Fresh bay leaves last up to 2 weeks in the fridge, however for their best quality they should be used within 2-3 days.
+Fresh bay leaves last up to 2 weeks in the fridge; however, for the best quality, they should be used within 2-3 days.

 Leftover Uses For Bay Leaves

-Bay leaves are of great use to get rid of pests in your pantry.
-Simply, add a few dried bay leaves into the containers where you store your rice, pasta, and flour.
+Bay leaves are great for getting rid of pests in your pantry.
+Simply add a few dried bay leaves into the containers where you store your rice, pasta, and flour.

 Bay leaves have many health benefits and are a good source of vitamin A, vitamin C, iron, potassium, calcium, and magnesium.
 They can also help treat migraines and calm indigestion.

 Since bay leaves don’t go bad but instead lose their quality and flavor over time, you can hold onto your batches of bay leaves for 1-3 years.
 However, they should be stored properly.